 As internationally recognized leaders in social entrepreneurship education, we realize that global problems cannot be addressed from a single lens.
 Our interdisciplinary business curriculum affords you the flexibility to meet your goals in a changing, diverse world.

 SE 100 Social Entrepreneurship: Leading Change

-Explore social entrepreneurship in the context of global and local social issues that also match your personal motivations.
-Enhance critical entrepreneurial skills such as creativity, innovation, risk-taking, and teamwork.
+Explore social entrepreneurship by applying essential business skills to solve global and local social, economic, and environmental problems that you are passionate about.
+Enhance critical entrepreneurial skills such as creativity, innovation, risk-taking, problem-solving, and teamwork.

 SE 220 Global Development Challenges & Opportunities

-From poverty and health to trade and education, learn about international development challenges and how public, private, nongovernmental, and social enterprise strategies address them.
+From poverty and health to environment and education, learn about international development challenges and how social enterprise strategies address them.
 Showcase the United Nations Sustainable Development Goals in a public poster session.

 SE 305 Social Entrepreneurship Marketing

-Examine marketing strategies for social enterprises, nonprofits, and socially responsible businesses, including opportunity-risk recognition, blended-value, situational-marketing analysis, pricing distribution channels, and marketing communication.
+Examine marketing strategies and create marketing plans for social enterprises, nonprofits, and socially responsible businesses, Evaluate opportunity-risk recognition, product development, pricing, promotion, distribution, and marketing communications.

 SE 320 Strategies for Changemakers